 You will have done an immense amount of good.
 You will have brought some happiness into the saddest of families, you will have provided a young child with a bereavement gown of great beauty and a passing over of immense dignity.

 Please feel free to contact TAGI via email at email@example.com to enquire about how to proceed further with getting your donation to The Angel Gown™ Initiative.

 We are truly thankful for every donation, every sponsorship and all the continued support from everyone involved with TAGI.

-We would also like to thank Janet Vandermeulen from 7 Pine Design for supplying a free PDF pattern online for these gowns.
+We would also like to thank Janet Vandermeulen from 7 Pine Design for supplying the original pattern.

 Hand-made, hand-packed, hand-delivered, heart-felt.

-The Angel Gown™ garments are enclosed in cellophane envelopes and folded around a condolence card and tied down with a carefully tied ribbon.
+The Angel Gown™ garments are enclosed in cellophane envelopes and folded around a handwritten condolence card and tied down with a carefully tied satin ribbon.

 If there is any way you may wish to contribute to this Non Profit Organisation, please contact TAGI directly at firstname.lastname@example.org or visit our website at https://tagi.co.za.
 We truly do respect the history, care and memories threaded into every wedding gown and how very precious they are.
 All we ask is, for a moment, you consider the further good your most beautiful gown could be put to and the pride, comfort and dignity it will certainly provide to a family deeply bereaved.